A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Correlations ( )

 \section{Correlations ($\mathbf{RQ_2}$)}

 After having analysed the details per KA, we now address \textit{RQ}$_2$ by studying the correlations between the KAs.
 We have determined these by calculating Spearman correlation (we could not assume the data are normally distributed) based on the KAs that were ticked for each course.
-The raw results are in the online appendix; an overview of the positive correlations is in Fig.~\ref{fig:course-network}, with the line width and brightness denoting the strength of the correlation between two KAs.
-Below, we discuss the main clusters of courses based on the existence of stronger correlations between them (conventional interpretations for correlation~\cite{schober2018correlation}: negligible when $\rho\in[0.00,0.10]$, weak when $\rho\in[0.10,0.39]$, moderate when $\rho\in[0.40,0.69]$, strong when $\rho\in[0.70,0.89]$, and very strong when $\rho\in[0.90,1.00]$).
+The raw results are in the online appendix; an overview of the strongest positive correlations is provided in Fig.~\ref{fig:course-network}, with the line width and brightness denoting the strength of the correlation between two KAs.
+Below, we discuss the main clusters of courses based on the existence of stronger correlations between them (conventional interpretations for correlation~\cite{evans1996straightforward}: negligible when $\rho\in[0.00,0.20)$, weak when $\rho\in[0.20,0.40)$, moderate when $\rho\in[0.40,0.60)$, strong when $\rho\in[0.60,0.80)$, and very strong when $\rho\in[0.80,1.00]$).
+Note that, in this context, even weak correlations are indicators of KAs that co-occur often: for a strong correlation to exist, most courses shall cover \textit{both} KA1 and KA2, and this is unlikely, especially in specialized courses that cover a single KA.
+All the correlation values are shown in the appendix at the end of this paper, in \autoref{tab:correlations}.